Second Wind (1976 film): Plot

 Roger Mathieson (James Naughton) is a 30-year-old stockbroker for whom everything has come easily.
-One day, he sees a TV report about a 26-year's old running champion and listens intently to remarks from the athlete's coach.
+One day, he sees a TV report about a 26-year-old running champion and listens intently to remarks from the athlete's coach.
 Inspired, Mathieson begins jogging, soon discovering he's not in great shape—yet Mathieson persists, fascinated by the notion of trying something difficult for the first time in his life.
 He trains obsessively to be a winner.
 This creates friction with his wife, Linda, who does not understand why her husband prefers spending time alone to spending time with her.
 His new hobby also creates problems at work, distracted when he should be focused on a major deal, allowing an ambitious coworker to usurp his stature as the firm's golden boy.
 As if that were not enough, an attractive woman named Paula (Tedde Moore) hits on him one day while he is out jogging, then tries to seduce him, testing his fidelity to his long-suffering wife.
 It's almost too late for his marriage by the time he learns that he's been risking "the right things in the wrong place."